open-telemetry/oteps/text/0006-sampling.md

  * Use the config files to configure libraries and infrastructure package behavior.

 ### Telemetry infrastructure owner
-They are the people who provide an implementation for the OTel API by using the SDK with custom `Exporter`s, `Sampler`s, hooks, etc. or by writing a custom implementation, as well as running the infrastructure for collecting exported traces.
+They are the people who provide an implementation for the OpenTelemetry API by using the SDK with custom `Exporter`s, `Sampler`s, hooks, etc. or by writing a custom implementation, as well as running the infrastructure for collecting exported traces.

  * They care about a variety of things, including efficiency, cost effectiveness, and being able to gather spans in a way that makes sense for them.